Lohman's Landing Building

-Lohman's Landing Building, also known as Jefferson Landing Building, is a historic commercial building located in Jefferson Landing State Historic Site at Jefferson City, Cole County, Missouri.
+The Lohman's Landing Building, also known as the Jefferson Landing Building, is a historic commercial building located in Jefferson Landing State Historic Site at Jefferson City, Cole County, Missouri.
 It was built about 1834, and is a 3 1/2-story, rectangular limestone building.
-It measures 71 feet, 6 inches, long and 50 feet deep.
+It measures 71 feet 6 inches in length and 50 feet in depth.

 It was listed on the National Register of Historic Places in 1969.
 It is located in the Missouri State Capitol Historic District.